 Location plays a massive role in making your business successful.
-The primary factor that should be kept in mind while deciding the site is the nature of your business.
+The primary factor that should be kept in mind while deciding on the site is the nature of your business.
 You need to know that location can determine your business’s fortune.
-You can focus on following critical aspects before deciding on the location:
+You can focus on the following critical aspects before deciding on the location:

 - Nature of Operations: The site is to be chosen wisely.
 If your business is related to manufacturing, then you can look for a place in the industrial area.